-(upstream from the lower end of the Terre Rouge Pool): May 17 to Sept 30 Chéticamp River
+Chéticamp River (upstream from the lower end of the Terre Rouge Pool): May 20 to September 30

-(from the lower end of Terre Rouge Pool up to and including the Fence Pool): May 17 - November 2 (additional month)
+Chéticamp River (from the lower end of Terre Rouge Pool up to and including the Fence Pool): May 20 - October 31 (additional month)

 That part of the Chéticamp River known as "The Barrel" is closed to all angling.